Cirencester branch line: Cheltenham and Great Western Union Railway

 The GWR did not hasten to complete the line, but it opened from Kemble to Standish Junction, joining the Bristol line there, on 12 May 1845.
 Kemble thus became the junction station for what was now the Cirencester branch.
 Robert Gordon's restrictive clauses prevented the opening of a public station there, and the GWR contented itself with an exchange station, not accessible for joining and leaving passengers or goods.
 Tetbury was served by a station named Tetbury Road, located on the main line immediately north of the Cirencester to Tetbury road, just outside Gordon's estate (and near the present-day Thames Head public house).

 Gauge conversion

 The Cirencester branch had been opened as a broad gauge line.
 The GWR undertook a widespread conversion to narrow (standard) gauge in the general area in 1872, and the Cirencester branch was closed on 22 May for the conversion work and reopened as a standard gauge line on 27 May.
-Passengers were conveyed by omnibus to and from Tetbury Road station during the closure.
+Passengers were conveyed by horse-drawn omnibus to and from Tetbury Road station during the closure.